get543/linux-beginner-guide/README.md

 Selected for the best 1080p60 video

 # `flatpak-install.sh`
 Install flatpak for all distros.
-If your distro's not listed, it should problably installed by default
+If your distro's not listed, it should problably installed by default. ***Run this file together with `install.sh`***

+# `upgrade.sh`
+For upgrading packages installed on your system.
+Also you can upgrade single or multiple packages just by typing the package's name ***Run this file together with `install.sh`***
 # `Ultimate Guide For Beginner Linux User.md`
 - To troubleshoot problem that I face while trying to use linux for daily driver
 - Also contain tips and tricks to try
 - Tutorials, explanation, my config
 - Guide for installing arch with a script also the official arch wiki installation

 > Note: I use Zorin OS 16.1 at the time of writing.
-Some of the apps might not work if you are using different distro
+Some of the apps might not work if you are using different distro.

+> Before running the `.sh` file, make sure to make it as an executable file by running `chmod +x FileName.sh`